 The library sustains, shares, and respects community resources, including the natural environment.
-Environmental initiatives include our Main Library Green Roof and its two honeybee colonies.
+Environmental initiatives include our Main Library Green Roof, its two honeybee colonies, and more green features integrated throughout the award-winning building.
+The library also was a partner in the Year of the Butterfly.

 Honeybee hives at home on Main Library Green Roof